DataDog/dd-trace-rb/docs/GettingStarted.md

     require 'ddtrace/auto_instrument'
     ```

+    *Please note:* In the above code snippet, `sinatra` is just an example library/framework.
+This would apply to any library or framework listed in the [integration instrumentation](#integration-instrumentation) section.
     You can configure, override, or disable any specific integration settings by also adding a [Ruby Manual Configuration Block](#ruby-manual-configuration).

 #### Ruby Manual Configuration